Countries deadlocked on plastic production and chemicals as talks on a global treaty draw to a close

 Sixth round of talks

 It’s the sixth time nations are meeting and the 10th day of negotiations.
-Talks last year in South Korea were supposed to be the final round, but they adjourned in December at an impasse over cutting production and agreed to meet again.
+Talks last year in South Korea were supposed to be the final round, but they adjourned in December at an impasse over cutting production.

 Some in attendance wondered whether the outcome in Geneva will be the same.